quii/learn-go-with-tests/math.md

 So we'll need a struct to unmarshall our XML into.
-We could spend some time working out what the correct names for all of the nodes and attributes, and how to write the correct structure but, happily, someone has written [`zek`](https://github.com/miku/zek) a program that will automate all of that hard work for us.
+We could spend some time working out what the correct names for all of the nodes and attributes, and how to write the correct structure but, happily, someone has written [`zek`](https://github.com/miku/zek), a program that will automate all of that hard work for us.
 Even better, there's an online version at [https://www.onlinetool.io/xmltogo/](https://www.onlinetool.io/xmltogo/).
-Just paste the SVG from the top of the file into one box and - bam
-- out pops:
+Just paste the SVG from the top of the file into one box and - bam! - out pops:

 ```go
 type Svg struct {